HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 ### Business Need and User Stories
-The section identifies the business needs and specific user stories outlining the healthcare surveys reporting data exchange needs.
+The section identifies the business needs and specific user stories outlining the health care surveys reporting data exchange needs.

 #### Business Need
 The purpose of the Health Care Survey Submission Content IG is to identify the hospital (emergency department and inpatient care) and ambulatory care data that will be extracted from EHRs and/or clinical data repositories via FHIR APIs and sent to a system hosted at the federal level.
 This use case will help define how EHR data can be used in automated data collection, thereby reducing burden for the healthcare provider and EHR with the goal of increasing the submission of timely, quality health care data to the National Center for Health Statistics (NCHS).